Syracuse Orange football: Rivalries

-Boston College

-The two schools first met on October 18, 1924, a 10–0 win for the Syracuse Orange.
-The Eagles and the Orange began playing an annual game in 1961.
-To date, Boston College and Syracuse have played each other 46 times.
-Aside from Holy Cross, no team has played Boston College more than Syracuse.
-In 2004, the Eagles' last year in the Big East, the Orange pulled off a surprising upset that kept the Eagles from going to their first BCS game.
-BC's departure from the Big East put the future of the rivalry in doubt.
-Syracuse's admission into the ACC in 2013 resurrected the rivalry, with the two teams playing each another annually as members of the ACC's Atlantic Division.

-Syracuse leads the series 31–20 through the 2018 season.

 Pittsburgh

 The rivalry with fellow ACC conference member Pittsburgh began in 1916, and has been played annually since 1955.
 The Panthers and Orange were both Eastern football independents for most of their history but have shared the same football conference since 1991 when the Big East Football Conference was formed from Eastern football independents.
 Pitt is tied as the most played opponent for Syracuse and Syracuse is the third most played opponent for Pitt.
 Sharing membership in the Atlantic Coast Conference (ACC) since 2013, the Panthers and Orange have played a total of 74 times.
-Pittsburgh leads the series 39–31–3 through the 2018 season.
+Pittsburgh leads the series 44–32–3 through the 2024 season.

+Pittsburgh and Syracuse will play every season as part of an ACC scheduling agreement.

 West Virginia

 Syracuse and West Virginia have played 60 times.
 Often, these games have had a bearing on which collegiate program was the best in the East.
 In much of the '80s and '90s, Syracuse and West Virginia made for one of the Big East's best head-to-head match-ups on a yearly basis.
 West Virginia then left the Big East for the Big 12 Conference in 2012.

 The Ben Schwartzwalder Trophy goes to the winner of the West Virginia and Syracuse football game.
 The trophy was introduced in 1993 and is named after former WVU football player and Syracuse head coach Ben Schwartzwalder, who had died in March of that year.
-The trophy weighs 55 pounds and was sculpted by Syracuse player Jim Ridlon.
+The trophy weighs 55 pounds and was sculpted by Syracuse player Jimmy Ridlon.

 West Virginia won the first trophy game at Syracuse and has gone on to win 11.
 Syracuse has won the trophy eight times and currently holds it.
 Syracuse leads the series 34–27 with the last two games played in 2012 Pinstripe Bowl and 2018 Camping World Bowl.
 Syracuse is currently on the 4 game winning streak.
+There are no future matchups scheduled.